timofeysie/acapana/docs/ISSUES.md

 import { getItemCodeData } from '../actions/index';
 ```

 Now the flow gets to getItemCodeData() but dispatch inside the fetch statement is never called.
+A quick google turns up this advice: *You forgot to add dispatch method to trigger action*.
+But where the action needs to be dispatched does not have access to dispatch, which is

+If the proper or for flow is:

+UI -> Action -> Reducer -> Store

+We are actually calling action from the reducer.
+We should be clear about the order of execution here.